SharePoint User Id Mismatch Issue Explained

 Important Notes

-- Deleting a user from the UIL does not remove all related data.
+- Deleting a user from the UIL does not remove ALL user’s data.
 For example, document history will still show the old username.

 - Each user or group on a site has a Site User ID, an integer starting from 1.
 Deleting and re-adding the same user retains the same Site User ID, but a reused UPN will get a different number.